Mastering Material Design 3: The Complete Guide to Theming in Flutter

 Default colors in Material Design 3

-The primary purpose of a ColorScheme is to define a set of default colors for your app, which then applies to various widgets and UI elements.
-In Material Design 3, many components and themes rely on the ColorScheme to determine their default colors.
-This makes it easier to create a consistent color palette for your app while adhering to Material Design guidelines.
+The primary purpose of a ColorScheme is to provide a cohesive set of colors that work together.
+Components automatically use the appropriate colors from your ColorScheme in M3.
+This makes it easier to create a consistent color palette while adhering to Material Design guidelines.

 ThemeData(